navhits/semgrep-precommit/README.md

 <!-- markdownlint-disable MD022 -->
 # Semgrep Pre-commit Hook with diff awareness 😉

+**Note: The folks at r2c Semgrep added support for scanning staged files in version 1.28.0.
+More details in https://github.com/returntocorp/semgrep/pull/7973.
+This is supported with pre-commit hooks too.
+Please migrate to the official version as this repository will be archived and no further development will be done.**

 This is a pre-commit hook for [Semgrep](https://semgrep.dev) with diff-awareness.
 It will only run the changes made to the staged files.
 Yes, that's it.

 ## Why I wrote this?